ankane/kms_encrypted/guides/Vault.md

 end
 ```

 The context is used as part of the encryption and decryption process, so it must be a value that doesn’t change.
 Otherwise, you won’t be able to decrypt.
-Read more about [encryption context here](https://docs.aws.amazon.com/kms/latest/developerguide/encryption-context.html).

 The primary key is a good choice, but auto-generated ids aren’t available until a record is created, and we need to encrypt before this.
 One solution is to preload the primary key.
 Here’s what it looks like with Postgres: